 - Once the installation process is done, you will need to enter the following command to wipe the user data partition:

 - Finally, restart your device by executing the command below:

 - Enjoy!
 The first boot may take some time after the OS upgrade.
-Now, your device should boot into the Android 12 Beta 2/3 system successfully.
+Your device should boot into the Android 12 Beta 2/3 system successfully.